CMU-313/CMU-313.github.io/docs/projects/P1/2_translation.md

 ### GitHub Issue (20 pts)
-First, choose a single JavaScript file to either translate or complete the test coverage, and open a GitHub Issue in the [class repository](https://github.com/CMU-313/NodeBB/issues) to declare which file you will be translating.
+First, choose a single JavaScript file to either translate or complete the code coverage, and open a GitHub Issue in the [class repository](https://github.com/CMU-313/NodeBB/issues) to declare which file you will be translating.

 There are some restrictions on the `.js` file that you can pick.